 Not all smartphones have slots for a microSD card, but for those that do, they can be a real storage lifeline when space on the handset itself is full.

 A microSD card can sometimes double, triple or even quadruple the storage already available, relieving the strain on the phone and opening up the opportunity to do more with the device.
-For phones that can support 200GB cards, the storage options are almost limitless.
+For phones that can support cards up to 2TB, the storage options are almost limitless.

 Making use of extra storage